 The number of consumers per mile of power line is an important figure to any electric utility.
 Electric cooperatives in South Carolina serve an average of 9.5 customers per mile of line compared to investor-owned utilities that may serve 30 or more customers per mile.

 Densely populated areas with more customers per mile of line help offset the cost of serving sparsely populated areas.
 And population growth helps cooperatives operate more efficiently and hold down costs to their consumers.

 Supporting their communities is fundamental to South Carolina's electric cooperatives because all of their owners live in those communities.
 Cooperatives are among the largest taxpayers in the state.

 Cooperative volunteer organizations award academic scholarships and help families in need.
 Operation Round Up is a program that allows consumers to contribute to community needs.
 Consumers volunteer to round up their power bill to the next dollar, an average of 50 cents per month, with those pooled resources going to good causes.
 The successful program has spread nationwide.

 The Rural Development Act of 1996 provides incentives for economic development in rural areas.
 As a result, electric cooperatives have invested millions of dollars in community infrastructure construction and improvement projects.

 The South Carolina Power Team was formed by the independent electric cooperatives and state-owned Santee Cooper in 1988.
 It has helped to bring more than $9 billion in capital investment to the state.
 The South Carolina Power Team concentrates its economic development effort in rural counties, and the payoff has grown into more than 50,000 new jobs announced.

-For more information, call your local electric cooperative or the association of South Carolina's electric cooperatives:
+For more information, contact your local electric cooperative or call the association of South Carolina's electric cooperatives at (803) 796-6060